evgenyvolovlikov/algorithms-data-structures/readme.md

 isPalindrome('A man, a plan, a canal: Panama')
 ```
 ## 7 Reverse String (Easy)
 Write a function that reverses a string.
 The input string is given as an array of characters s.

-You must do this by modifying the input array in-place with O(1) extra memory.

 ### Example 1:
 ```
 Input: s = ["h","e","l","l","o"]